 - Fit the bike to the rider.
 If you’re buying used, and want to use it right away, only buy a bike that fits the person.
 If you find a killer deal on a child’s bike, but the bike is too big, go ahead and buy it, but wait until your child is bigger.
 The wrong size bike can be a major safety hazard.

 - So long as the bike is rust-free, loose screws and bolts and other small parts may not be a problem.
 The bike might still be a good buy.
 A handy person or bike shop can fix loose items up fast and cheap.

 - Ignore dirt.
-All a dirty bike needs is a little soap and water – or try a water-free wash.
+All a dirty bike needs is a little soap and water.
 A dirty chain can be de-gunked with cleaners.